Why Custom WordPress Themes are Better for Your Business

 When you’ve decided to build your business website in WordPress, one of the first decisions you’ll need to make is whether you plan to use an existing theme available through a mass marketplace or have something built custom for your business.
 While there are advantages to using a mass market existing theme like lower costs and expedited development timelines, custom themes can be a huge gamechanger for your business.

-As a developer who focuses solely on custom theme development, here are a few advantages custom themes have over existing WordPress themes:
+As a developer with ample experience in custom theme development, here are a few advantages I’ve found custom themes have over existing WordPress themes:

 Custom WordPress themes tend to be more efficient.

 While there are some existing themes that are well-built, a lot of mass market themes have a bloated codebase as they’re trying to be everything to everyone.
 Your site ends up carrying extra weight that it doesn’t need to execute features you aren’t using.
 This can negatively impact your website loading time, which in turn has negative SEO implications.
 By misstepping and choosing a woefully inefficient theme, you could be setting yourself up to wage a massive uphill battle to get SEO traction for your business.

 Custom WordPress themes, on the other hand, are built for your site’s specific needs.
 They commonly have less technical debt as they aren’t bloated with a bunch of features you won’t be using.
 This often makes your site load faster, which in turn helps better position your site for search engine ranking success.

 However, because custom themes are built-to-order, it’s very important to order everything you need.
 If you don’t include a blog, you won’t be able to just add a blog down the line without revisiting your custom theme to style out those templates.